-As you're working on a climate plan for your city, there are some traps.
+As you're working on a climate change plan for your city, there are some important traps to avoid.
 Number one: Don't get lost in the numbers!
 Filter the measures that have the most impact and start working with the data you already have.
-Discover 4 more tips. 💪
+Discover 4 more tips below.

-1. Don't get lost in the numbers 🔢
+🔢 Climate change plan trap #1: Don't get lost in the numbers

-As experts, we know that there is often a (small) error somewhere in the results and figures used.
-It' s sometimes tempting to focus on having 100% correct figures.
-Keep in mind that your data will improve along the way.
-In the meantime, it gives you an idea of where your city is heading.
+As experts, we know that there is often a (small) error somewhere in the figures used and its results.
+It's sometimes tempting to focus on having 100% correct figures, but keep in mind that your data will improve along the way.
+In the meantime, these numbers should give you an idea of where your city is heading.

 Acting is better than doing nothing.
 You may not see the direct result, but you have to start somewhere... 😉

-Our advice: filter the measures that have the most impact, use our database, start working with the data you already have or with the measures you can implement (there will always be time to fill in the missing numbers later).
+☀️ Tip - Filter the measures that have the most impact and use FutureproofedCities to start working with the data you already have or with the measures you can implement (there will always be time to fill in the missing numbers later).

-2. Not everything should rest on one person's shoulders🕴
+🕴Climate change plan trap #2: Not everything should rest on one person's shoulders

 📍 Local companies